Safety in Relationships

 At least 1 in 10 teens experience physical violence in their relationships.
 Even if you haven't experienced physical, sexual, or verbal/emotional abuse, one of your friends may be in an unhealthy relationship with a friend or dating partner.
-If either you or your friend are in an unhealthy relationship, it's important that you get help right away before someone gets hurt!
+If either you or your friend is in an unhealthy relationship, it's important that you get help right away before someone gets hurt!
 Relationships are an important part of life and are supposed to be fun and special.

 Who can I call for help?

 There are hotlines that you can call 24 hours a day to get help and advice on how to leave an unhealthy relationship.
-There may be some local resources in your community (including battered women's shelters) or through your church, school, or healthcare providers office that you can call.
+There may be some local resources in your community (including battered women's shelters) or through your church, school, or health care providers office that you can call.